Story about a wolf's survival in the wild

 As the moon rose once again, Winyd could go no further exhausted he lay in the snow.
 "You are giving up then I see,” said the white wolf.
 Winyd wondered if he was dreaming again, but this time he wasn't.
 The white wolf sat on his haunches nearby watching him.

 “It's too late for me, I told you I would die if I went this way,” Winyd said philosophically.

-Winyd followed the white wolf, every time he got near to him he would vanish and reappear further ahead.
+Winyd followed the white wolf; every time he got near to him, he would vanish and reappear further ahead.
 Finally, he stopped in front of what appeared to be a low overhanging rock face.
 When Winyd reached the overhang, he crouched down and scrambled under it.
 To his surprise, it opened up into a small cave not very high, but enough so he could stand upright.
 Inside it widened out a little and went deeper into the rock face.
 He could hear and smell rats scurrying about.
-He lay still and waited patiently eventually several rats came.
-He pounced killing two before the rest ran of disappearing into the darkness.
+He lay still and waiting patiently; eventually, several rats came.
+He pounced killing two before the rest ran off, disappearing into the darkness.
 The rats were lean but with enough meat to help regain his strength.
-The cave though still cold was warmer than outside and gave shelter from the elements.
+The cave though still cold, was warmer than outside and gave shelter from the elements.